 a.
 The condition changed due to the inspection of the product for defects.

 b.
 The product was used by the Purchaser before the product was found defective.

 c.
 The product cannot be returned in the original condition for reasons other than beyond control (wilful act or neglect) of the Purchaser.
 OR

 d.
 The product was sold by the Purchaser before the product was found defective, consumed by the Purchaser or altered by the Purchaser in ordinary use.
-If only a part of the product was used, consumed or altered, the Purchaser returns to GD everything that can be returned and compensates GD up to the amount of benefit received from using the product.
+If only a part of the product was used, consumed or altered, the Purchaser returns to GDM everything that can be returned and compensates GDM up to the amount of benefit received from using the product.

 Purchasers failing to report the defect in due course cannot withdraw from the agreement.

 V. Personal Data Protection and Security